If Nothing (Jan. 2025)

 —Eduardo C. Corral

-Poems from If Nothing have appeared or are forthcoming in:
+Poems from If Nothing appeared in:

 32 Poems, Alaska Quarterly Review, Beloit Poetry Journal, Bennington Review, Copper Nickel, the Cortland Review, Diode, Georgia Review, Gulf Coast, Missouri Review, New England Review, North American Review, Only Poems, Ploughshares, Sewanee Review, Southern Humanities Review, Tupelo Quarterly, Waxwing, Wildness, and Willow Springs, and have been featured on NPR/Spokane Public Radio and the Lay Me Down podcast.